openforis/sepal-doc/docs/source/workflows/eSBAE.rst

 .. code-block:: bash

    esbae = TimeSeriesExtraction(
-     # your project name that you use fo all of the notebooks
+     # your project name that you use of all of the notebooks

     project_name  = 'CMR',

     # your start and end date.
     # NOTE that this should go further back to the past than the
-    # envisaged monitoing period for calibration purposes
+    # envisaged monitoring period for calibration purposes

     ts_start      = '2010-01-01',      # YYYY-MM-DD format
     ts_end        = '2024-01-01',        # YYYY-MM-DD format

     # satellite platform (for now only Landsat is supported)

     satellite     = 'Landsat',

     # at what resolution in metres you want to extract (shall conform with forest definition MMU)

     scale         = 70, # pixel size in metres

-    # wether the TS will be extracted on a bounding box with diameter scale with original scale (e.g 30m for Landsat) of the underlying data (True),
+    # whether the TS will be extracted on a bounding box with diameter scale with original scale (e.g 30m for Landsat) of the underlying data (True),
     # or if the underlying data is rescaled to the scale (False)
     # setting it to True might be more accurate, but tends to be slower

     bounds_reduce = False,

     # bands
     bands         =  [
         'green', 'red', 'nir', 'swir1', 'swir2',   # reflectance bands
         'ndfi', #'ndmi', 'ndvi',                    # indices
         'brightness', 'greenness', 'wetness'       # Tasseled Cap
     ],
     # This is in case you haven't run notebook 1 and 2, and want to directly start from here
        aoi = ee.FeatureCollection(ee.FeatureCollection('users/faocongo/sbae/sbae_hex16_cmr').geometry().convexHull(100))
    )

 **5 - Set a custom grid**
 -------------------------